 Tony's second series episode of Skins is a study in Jungian psychology; Sean Pertwee's character(s), the crazy dude on the train and the admissions counselor at the university, together form Tony's shadow (Tony explicitly describes himself as "<the counselor>'s bad dream, him before he was destroyed by the system").

 The Vorlon race and its shadow counterpart, the, er, Shadows.
 The series starts off with the standard depiction of the Shadows as evil, but then shows that in a different way Vorlons are evil too.
 Both the Vorlons and Shadows are ancient races who remained in this galaxy to guide and help younger races develop.
 The problem is the Vorlons believe development from strict order and control.
 The Shadows believe in development from the chaos found in survival of the fittest.
+They were supposed to work together, but they got into a pissing contest about who was right, and forgot why they were left in the galaxy in the first place; they leave in shame when the younger races remind them of this fact and tell them to get lost.

 Garibaldi faces his own darker side, in a way, in season 4.
 He was captured by a telepath named Bester who wanted him to find an anti-telepath conspiracy.
 He didn't have Garibaldi's personality wiped, but enhanced Garibaldi's paranoia and dislike of authority to the point Garibaldi left his job, his friends, and betrayed one all for the sake of this mission.